frankframework/frank-manual/docs/source/testing/ladybug/ignore/testSpecific.rst

    .. image:: testWithLocalTransformationSuccessComparison.jpg

 #.
-Please save your test scripts.
+Please save your test reports.
 The updated transformation will now be included.
 We will refer to your saved test scripts as ``savedTestsWithNewTransformation``.